Avihoo342/rick-and-morty-tabit/README.md

 Edit
 ng test
 End-to-End Tests
-Run e2e tests using a compatible testing framework:
+Run end-to-end tests (install an e2e library if needed):

 bash
 Copy
 Edit
 ng e2e
-(Install an e2e testing library if not already configured.)

 📖 Code Generation
-Generate Angular components, directives, pipes, services, and more using the Angular CLI:
+Use Angular CLI to generate components, services, and more:

 bash
 Copy
 Edit
 ng generate component component-name ng generate service service-name
-For a complete list of available commands, visit the Angular CLI Documentation.
+For more commands, check out the Angular CLI Documentation.

 🛠️ Troubleshooting & Tips
-API Issues: The app handles 404 and 429 errors gracefully by retrying requests or showing user-friendly messages.
+API Issues: Automatically handles 404 and 429 errors with retries or user-friendly messages.

-Infinite Scrolling: Scroll to the bottom of the page to load more characters automatically.
+Infinite Scrolling: Scroll to the bottom to load more characters dynamically.

-Filter Updates: Update filters in real time, and the app will refresh the character list dynamically.
+Filter Updates: Filters refresh the character list in real time.

 🤝 Contributing
-Contributions are welcome!
-To get started:
+We welcome contributions!
+Here's how you can get started:

 Fork the repository.

-Create a new branch (git checkout -b feature/your-feature-name).
+Create a new branch:

+bash
+Copy
+Edit
+git checkout -b feature/your-feature-name
+Commit your changes:

+bash
+Copy
+Edit
-Commit your changes (git commit -m "Add some feature").
+git commit -m "Add some feature"
+Push the branch:

+bash
+Copy
+Edit
-Push to the branch (git push origin feature/your-feature-name).
+git push origin feature/your-feature-name

-Open a pull request.
+Open a Pull Request.